The key benefits of life insurance

 Few of us have sufficient savings

-Recent research found that 54% of people have less than £5000 saved, while 24% of us have no savings whatsoever**.
-In many situations, putting money aside can be very challenging, and what savings one has can quickly get spent on unplanned outgoings – both good and bad.
+In many situations, putting money aside can be very challenging, and the savings one has can quickly get spent on unplanned outgoings – both good and bad.

 The benefit of a life insurance policy is that it can mitigate for a lack of savings after you die, even if it is something like over 50s life cover, which has lower premiums than term cover and a predictable pay-out that can help cover the cost of your funeral.